evennia/evennia/docs/source/Howtos/Howto-Game-Time.md

-# Gametime Tutorial
+# Changing game calendar and time speed

 A lot of games use a separate time system we refer to as *game time*.
 This runs in parallel to what we usually think of as *real time*.
 The game time might run at a different speed, use different names for its time units or might even use a completely custom calendar.
 You don't need to rely on a game time system at all.
 But if you do, Evennia offers basic tools to handle these various situations.
 This tutorial will walk you through these features.

 ## A game time with a standard calendar